'A big lesson': Djokovic ready to move on from U.S. Open default

 “There was a lot of speculation about whether it was deserved.
 I accepted it, I moved on,” Djokovic added.
 “Of course I didn’t forget about it, I don’t think I’ll ever forget about it.”

-The disqualification, however, gave Djokovic more time to regroup before his claycourt opener at this week’s Italian Open.
+The disqualification, however, gave Djokovic more time to regroup before his claycourt opener at this week’s Italian Open -- a tune-up for the French Open starting Sept.

-Having won 26 of 27 matches on tour this season, Djokovic remains one of the favourites to win the French Open, which begins on Sept.
 27.

 Reporting by Hardik Vyas in Bengaluru; Editing by Christian Radnedge